Canal Diversion Dam Removal

 Final Report

-The final report, for which US EPA approval is pending, cumulatively documents the project’s progress and environmental progress under the project in six-month intervals over the entire project/budget period.
+The final report, for which US EPA approval was received on August 28, 2023, cumulatively documents the project’s progress and environmental progress under the project in six-month intervals over the entire project/budget period.
 It also incorporates photo documentation of the project and environmental progress under the project at appropriate phases.
 It is written in the same format, and contains much of the same information as the semi-annual progress reports that NEFCO submitted to US EPA Region 5 GLNPO over the course of the grant’s project/budget period.

 Questions?